|Date||Aircraft||Route of Flight||Time (hrs)||Total (hrs)|

-Kristy and I were en route to the Bromont - Roland Desourdy Airport (CZBM) in Quebec for our annual vacation with Kristy's family, an event dubbed "SurnameFest" (suitably altered in keeping with the "no last name" rule of this blog).
+Kristy and I were en route to the Bromont - Roland Desourdy Airport (CZBM) in Quebec for our annual vacation with Kristy's family, an event dubbed "SurnameFest" (suitably altered in keeping with the "no last name except for public figures" rule of this blog).
 The Bear crossed into Canada with her grandparents a few days prior and had already christened the indoor pool of our Frank Lloyd Wright-inspired rental home.

 Because it was our second trip to a Canadian airport, most of the procedural international ice had been broken.
 However, the flight to Quebec included some new twists compared to our excursion to Billy Bishop Toronto City Airport in Ontario.
 First, Bromont is a non-towered field and operations at uncontrolled airports are different in Canada than in the US.
 Second, we would hear a lot of French on the radio, though air traffic control and most pilots in Quebec are bilingual.